EnigmaVSSUT/Induction-2023/AI/README.md

 ## Overview
 Streamlit is a framework used to build webapps with python.
 You have to create a webapp that has a navigation menu containing two sub-items: image and video.
 Each of the sections should have options to either select a local file or use the camera to capture the image/video.
 The selected file should then be displayed with a caption (for this, a textbox should be provided for taking input).

+## Additional Tips
+* Download python from here: https://www.python.org/downloads/ and install the required type.
+During installation, do check the `ADD TO PATH` checkbox in the installer.
+Alternatively, you can grab python from Microsoft Store(for windows).
+Version 3.10 is recommended.
+* Preferably, the project should be made in a virtual environment.
+To create a virtual environment, run `python -m venv <name-of-the-directory>`.
+To activate the virtual environment, run `<name-of-your-virtual-env>/scripts/activate`.
+Reference: [Here](https://python.land/virtual-environments/virtualenv)
+* To install streamlit, run `pip install streamlit`.

 ## Requirements
 * The project must be hosted (in streamlit) and marked as `public`
 * Menus for 'image' and 'video' should be implemented.